Vehicle 16 of 40

 Gearbox type: 4 Speed Automatic

-The vehicle was sold by the company in 1996 and went on to have nine owners before it was found rather down-at-heel in North Devon by Julian Lamb, founder of the CVC Register which is dedicated to saving the early prototype and pre-production P38A Range Rovers.
+The vehicle was sold by the company in 1996 and went on to have nine owners before it was found rather down-at-heel in North Devon by Julian Lamb, founder of the CVC Register which is dedicated to saving Land Rovers that were owned by Land Rover themselves.

 Julian began a painstaking renovation programme and the car was subsequently displayed on the Range Rover Register stand at the NEC in November 2011, and has featured in Land Rover Owner magazine January 2012, Land Rover Monthly in August 2012 and May 2013, an Auto Express article on all four generations of the Range Rover in December 2012 and Range Rover Owner & Enthusiast in January/February 2013.